mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 When an unauthenticated user sends a request that requires authorization, the user is redirected to the `/Account/Login` URL, which the application can use to prompt the user for their credentials.

-- To implement basic authorization policy add in the `SportsStore/Models/ViewModels` folder a `LoginViewModel.cs` class file that presents the user’s credentials
+- To implement basic authorization policy add to the `SportsStore/Models/ViewModels` folder a `LoginViewModel.cs` class file that presents the user’s credentials.

 ```
 using System.ComponentModel.DataAnnotations;